Message from the Chair

 Welcome to the WVU Department of Ophthalmology and Visual Sciences and to the WVU Eye Institute.
 While we continue to address the challenges brought about by the coronavirus pandemic our department continues its flourish in its vibrant sense of community and in its continual growth and expansion.
 Our clinical activities, research funding, outreach programs and faculty continue to grow, as does our footprint on our WVU medical campus.

-Along with our department’s growth, construction of the new WVU Children’s Hospital continues, with complete expected for the summer of 2021.
-This will be a tremendous addition to the care of children throughout the state and region and offers tremendous growth opportunity for our section of pediatric ophthalmology.
+Along with our department’s growth, construction of the new WVU Children’s Hospital continues, with completion expected for the summer of 2021.
+This will be a tremendous addition to the care of children throughout the state and region and offers tremendous growth opportunities for our section of pediatric ophthalmology.

 Despite recent challenges, the future of our department and the WVU Eye Institute could not be brighter.
 With the aid of talented residents, fellows, faculty, researchers and staff we are able to accomplish our goals in the areas of patient care, teaching, and research to serve our patients and teach future ophthalmologists in innovative ways.
 You are welcome to explore our website, learn more about us and join us as we endeavor to provide transformative vision care to the people we serve.

 Thomas Mauger, M.D.